cauelugli/cauelugli/README.md

 ### Hellows!
 I'm Caue Lugli 👋

-## I'm a Junior Developer.
+## I'm a Web Developer.
-- 🌱 I’m currently learning ReactJS and NodeJS... but Python is always in my 💕 in a promiscuous way ;)
+- 🌱 I’m currently learning ReactJS and NodeJS.
 - 👯 I’m looking to collaborate with other projects
-- 🥅 2021 Goals: Start a real app
 - 🥅 2022 Goals: Start a career as Web Developer

 <br />